Hamas says Israeli proposal fails to meet Palestinian demands but is under review | Law-Order

 However, it said it would review the proposal further and go back to the mediators with its response.
 Hamas wants any agreement to secure an end to the Israeli military offensive, a withdrawal of Israeli forces from Gaza, and to allow displaced people to return to their homes across the small, densely populated enclave.

-RAFAH INVASION Israeli Prime Minister Benjamin Netanyahu said on Monday a date had been set for a ground assault on Rafah, a city on Gaza's southern border with Egypt which it says is the last stronghold of Hamas combat forces in the territory.
+RAFAH INVASION Israel says Rafah, a city on Gaza's southern border with Egypt, is the last stronghold of Hamas combat forces in the territory.

-Rafah is also the last refuge for over one million Palestinian civilians displaced by relentless Israeli bombardments that have flattened their home neighbourhoods further north in Gaza.
+The city is also the last refuge for large numbers of civilians - almost half of Gaza's population - uprooted by relentless Israeli bombardments that have flattened their home neighbourhoods further north in the territory.
 They are crammed into Rafah in desperate conditions, short of food, water and shelter, and foreign governments and organisations have urged Israel not to storm the city for fear of a bloodbath.

-Netanyahu said Israel's aims were to release the hostages and to secure victory over Hamas.
-He did not specify a date for any assault on Rafah.
+In one of the first signs of concrete preparations for a ground assault, Israeli media reported on Tuesday that the Israeli defence ministry is purchasing 40,000 tents ahead of an evacuation of the city.
+Netanyahu said Israel's aims are to release the hostages and to secure total victory over Hamas.
 Of the 253 people Hamas seized on Oct.
 7, 133 hostages remain captive.
-Negotiators have spoken of around 40 going free in the first stage of a prospective deal.
+Negotiators have spoken of around 40 going free in the first stage of a deal.

 Hamas fighters killed 1,200 people in southern Israel in the lightning Oct.
 7 attack, according to Israeli tallies.
 Some 33,360 Palestinians have been killed in six months of conflict, Gaza's health ministry said in an update on Tuesday.
 Most of the enclave's 2.3 million people are homeless and many at risk of famine.